ratpack/ratpack/RELEASING.md

 ## Pre

-1. Ensure there is a next (version after what is being released) milestone on GitHub with a date set (1st of next month)
+1. Ensure there is a next (version after what is being released) milestone on GitHub
 1. Check that there are no outstanding reviews for commits for the current versions, or at least that any issues don't block the release
 1. Check that there are no outstanding issues/pull requests for the development version (either implement or move them to next milestone)
 1. (a) Ensure that there are no -SNAPSHOT dependencies (or if there are, that there is good reason for them)